 You can extend the 2D region inside a closed 2D curve into the third dimension by extruding the curve.
 Look in the curve's "Object Data" controls for a numerical input labeled "Extrude" (under "Geometry").
 Increasing the value in this box extends the curve into a 3D object, perpendicularly to the plane in which it lies.
-Next to the "Extrude" box are a "Bevel Depth" box and a "Bevel Resolution" box.
-Increase the value in the "Bevel Depth" box to cut an edge off the 3D shape of the extruded curve.
-Increase the "Bevel Resolution" to round the edge rather than cut it off level.
-For the object on the right in the following picture, I put a Bezier circle inside another closed Bezier curve (while in Edit Mode!) and set Extrude, Bevel Depth, and Bevel Resolution to be positive values:
+In the "Bevel" section under "Geometry," you will find a "Depth" box and a "Resolution" box.
+Increase the value in the "Depth" box to cut an edge off the 3D shape of the extruded curve.
+The value in the "Resolution" box determines how rounded the edge is.
+For the object on the right in the following picture, I put a Bezier circle inside another closed Bezier curve (while in Edit Mode!) and set Extrude, Depth, and Resolution to be positive values:

 The rest of this section deals mostly with mesh modeling, and even then it only covers a small portion of all the options that are available.